Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Obviously.

-And can I just say though, also sign up for mine, which is your Lotus.
+And can I just say, though, also sign up for mine, which is your Lotus.

-It's a slightly different.
+It's a slightly different me-oriented.

 There's a signing fee.

-let's go through the video comments Ah, this would be the anti-Trump protest.
+Ah, this has been the anti-Trump protest.

-We've never seen so many white people in one place.
+Oh, I've never seen so many white people in one place.

 Oh my god, look at the stain.

-Even the people behind this he was like, what the bloody hell?
+Even the people behind this, he was like, what the bloody hell?

 They're rethinking their choices.